stonepros/stone/doc/stonefs/add-remove-mds.rst

  Deploying Metadata Servers
 ============================

-Each CephFS file system requires at least one MDS.
+Each StoneFS file system requires at least one MDS.
 The cluster operator will generally use their automated deployment tool to launch required MDS servers as needed.
 Rook and ansible (via the ceph-ansible playbooks) are recommended tools for doing this.
 For clarity, we also show the systemd commands here which